jruizgit/rules/docs/py/reference.md

 Note: To test applications locally you can also use a Redis [cloud service](reference.md#cloud-setup)

 #### First App
-Now that your cache and web server are ready, let's write a simple rule:
+Now that your cache ready, let's write a simple rule:

 1. Start a terminal
 2. Create a directory for your app: `mkdir firstapp` `cd firstapp`